 In relation to the proposed safeguards to avoid the risk of "abusive litigation", the European Commission has made clear that it does not support the combination of factors present in so-called "US style" class actions, including the availability of punitive damages, the absence of limitations regarding standing, the availability of contingency fees and the wide ranging discovery procedures for documentary evidence, which it considers potentially provide economic incentives to litigate unfounded claims.
-It seeks views on safeguards which could be introduced to prevent such "abusive litigation" while still preserving effective access to justice for EU citizens and businesses, including the introduction of the "loser pays" principle (which means that the losing party pays the court and lawyers fees of both parties) and restrictions on when proceedings can be commenced (for example, the need for court approval prior to the commencement of proceedings).
-The Commission is presently considering the responses to that consultation.
+It seeks views on safeguards which could be introduced to prevent such "abusive litigation", while still preserving effective access to justice for EU citizens and businesses, including the introduction of the "loser pays" principle (which means that the losing party pays the court and lawyers fees of both parties) and restrictions on when proceedings can be commenced (for example, the need for court approval prior to the commencement of proceedings).

-In February 2012 the European Parliament published a Resolution responding to the consultation, which urges the Commission - if it considers that a collective redress scheme is necessary - to introduce a horizontal framework including a common set of principles providing uniform access to justice through collective redress.
-In discussing the type of principles that should be applied, the Parliament rejects the "opt-out" approach to collective actions, stating that any action must be based on the "opt-in" principle where claimants are clearly identified and have indicated their wish to take part in the proceedings; suggests that a Judge or similar body should have the discretion to determine if a collective action should be permitted to be brought; proposes that Member States should approve the representative bodies permitted to bring collective actions; suggests that any damages awarded must be compensatory and not punitive; and proposes that Member States should remain free to determine their own rules on costs and funding, commenting with approval that there must be rules to prevent the proliferation of unmeritorious claims, such as the loser pays costs rule under which the unsuccessful party must bear the costs of the successful party.
+In February 2012, the European Parliament published a Resolution which welcomed the Commission's consultation, stressing the need to ensure that victims of unlawful practices are able to recover compensation for any damage suffered, while at the same time continuing its opposition to the introduction of US style class actions.
+The resolution calls on the Commission to demonstrate in its impact assessment that there is a need for action or legislation on collective redress at EU level, and notes that the Commission's 2008 Evaluation Study did not indicate that EU collective redress mechanisms had generated disproportionate economic consequences.
+The resolution suggests that if such a measure is considered appropriate, it takes the form of a horizontal instrument providing a uniform set of rules, so as to avoid fragmentation of national and procedural laws applying to different sectors and areas of law and proposes that such a framework might deliver most benefit in cases with a cross-border dimension.
+In discussing the type of principles that should be applied, the Parliament rejects the "opt-out" approach to collective actions, stating that any action must be based on the "opt-in" principle where claimants are clearly identified and have indicated their wish to take part in the proceedings.
+It also suggests that a Judge or similar body should have the discretion to determine if a collective action should be permitted to be brought; proposes that Member States should approve the representative bodies permitted to bring collective actions; suggests that any damages awarded must be compensatory and not punitive; and proposes that Member States should remain free to determine their own rules on costs and funding, commenting with approval that there must be rules to prevent the proliferation of unmeritorious claims, such as the loser pays costs rule under which the unsuccessful party must bear the costs of the successful party.